rajin-khan/HOMELAB/Homepage.md

 [Homepage](https://gethomepage.dev) is a beautiful, highly customizable **self-hosted dashboard** that displays and monitors your apps, services, and infrastructure in one place.
 It can show:

 * Widgets for system stats, weather, search
-* Real-time integration with apps like **Jellyfin, Sonarr, Radarr, Prowlarr, Transmission**
+* Real-time integration with apps like **Jellyfin, Sonarr, Radarr, Prowlarr, Transmission, Uptime Kuma**
 * Grouped services with icons, uptime checks, and bookmarks
 * Your own branding, icons, background, layout, and API keys

-It’s like a mission control center for your personal server or homelab.
+It's like a mission control center for your personal server or homelab.

 ---